mcruzdev/blog/docs/posts/how-does-quarkus-build-works.md

 ## BuildMojo.java

 This class extends `QuarkusBootstrapMojo.java`.
 The abstract `QuarkusBootstrapMojo.java` class aims to facilitate code reuse and enable the use of the [Template Method Design Pattern](https://refactoring.guru/design-patterns/template-method) through [`beforeExecute()`](https://github.com/quarkusio/quarkus/blob/e87a492ecbd83a20a23c8779b166f297136e686a/devtools/maven/src/main/java/io/quarkus/maven/QuarkusBootstrapMojo.java#L204) method.
+It is necessary because the others goals like `image-build` needs a another previous configuration before execute.

-But the principal method of `BuildMojo.java` is the `doExecute()`, let's take a look:
+After, this introduction let's see inside the principal method of `BuildMojo.java`:

 1. `BuildMojo.java`'s principal method is `doExecute()`, which goes through the following steps:
     - Calls `QuarkusBootstrapMojo#bootstrapApplication()` to generate a `CuratedApplication` object.